JOSEPOTES/PERFECT_NUMBER/README.md

-So, basically a perfect number is whose when you divided them by any integer num its result is never a residual o float number(decimal), and also excepting by itself. so, you can try: 6 it's a perfect number because:  1,2 and 3 because when you divided then by 6 its result is an int, when you sum all this result then you have: result = [1 + 2 + 3] = 6
+"A perfect number is one whose proper divisors, excluding itself, sum up to the number itself.
+For example, consider the number 6.
+Its divisors are 1, 2, and 3.
+When you sum these divisors (1 + 2 + 3), you get 6.
+Therefore, 6 is a perfect number."